ZhenyingZhu/StudyNotes/ASP.md

 To write UT, use a pattern called dependency injection.
 Basically add interface for the real classes and create mock classes.

+Web API assumes that authentication happens in the host.
+For web-hosting, the host is IIS, which uses HTTP modules for authentication.
+When the host authenticates the user, it creates a principal, which is an IPrincipal object that represents the security context under which code is running.

 HERE:
 https://docs.microsoft.com/en-us/aspnet/web-api/overview/security/authentication-and-authorization-in-aspnet-web-api